U.S. top court backs companies over worker class-action claims

 The NLRB argued that the waivers violate federal labor law and let companies evade their responsibilities under workplace statutes.
 Workers have fought back against the waivers, arguing that the cost of pursuing their cases individually in arbitration is prohibitively expensive.

-About one in four private-sector non-union employees have signed arbitration agreements that include class-action waivers, according to the nonprofit Economic Policy Institute.
-Workers have fought back against the waivers, arguing that the cost of pursuing their cases individually in arbitration is prohibitively expensive.
+About one in four private-sector non-union employees have signed arbitration agreements that include class-action waivers, according to the Economic Policy Institute.

-Lawyers representing businesses have said that resolving workplace disputes through arbitration with individual employees is a speedy and cost-effective alternative to class-action litigation.

-The three consolidated cases that came before the court involved professional services firm Ernst & Young LLP[ERNY.UL], gas station operator Murphy Oil USA Inc[MOUI.UL] and healthcare software company Epic Systems Corporation.
+Ryan Mick, a Minneapolis-based lawyer who represents employers, said the decision “confirms that employers continue to have an option to eliminate the risk of employment class actions in favor of private resolution of such disputes through individual arbitration.”

 Reporting by Lawrence Hurley; Editing by Will Dunham